Home » Treatments/Research » VPPRN Patient-Powered Research » VPPRN Community Dashboard » Microscopic Polyangiitis (MPA) VPPRN

 FATIGUE and VASCULITIS

-Fatigue: 12% of patients with MPA reported no fatigue in the past 6 months.
-This is similar to the 11% in the VPPRN community.
+Fatigue: At the January 2025 check-in, 14% of patients with MPA reported no fatigue, on average, in the past 7 days.
+This is the same percentage reported in the VPPRN community.

 Patients with MPA